develar/electron-complete-builder/README.md

 **Do not fork, do not file issues here**.

-**You can still to use npm package `electron-complete-builder` because for now new versions is published often** (release cycle is shorter).
+**You can still use npm package `electron-complete-builder` because for now new versions is published often** (release cycle is shorter).

 Announce and docs on `electron-builder` page in work.